jtangney/gke-federated-learning/testing/README.md

 ## Verify interaction with Google APIs
+- The tenant namespace has a Kubernetes service account resource called 'ksa'.
+Note that the service account has the 'iam.gke.io/gcp-service-account' annotation.
+This is used by Workload Identity to map the Kubernetes service account to a corresponding IAM service account.
+`kubectl describe serviceaccount ksa -n $TENANT`

-- Update the test deployment in the tenant namespace, adding a service account.
+- Update the test deployment in the tenant namespace, adding the 'ksa' service account.
+The test pods will now use the service account.
 `kubectl patch deployment test -n $TENANT --patch-file ./testing/patch-serviceaccount.yaml`

+- wait for the pod to be ready
+`kubectl wait --for=condition=Ready pod -l app=test -n $TENANT`

 - From the test pod in the tenant namespace, list the Cloud Storage buckets in the project
   ```